kubernetes/community/sig-cli/CONTRIBUTING.md

 this is perfectly acceptable and please let the issue author know.
 If you like, you may pick up a different issue immediately or sometime in the future.

-**Summary**:

-- Don't pick up an issue until you are ready to start working on it
-- When you want to pick up an issue, be sure to comment `@seans3` and `@mengqiy`.
-  Expect a response within 2 days.
-- Update the issue every week with your progress so we know it is being actively worked on.
-- There is an expectation that some time will be committed to working on the issue each week until it is completed, or you are blocked on a maintainer.

 ### Meet the community

 Engage with the SIG cli community!
 Let us know who you are and how things are going!

-- Fill out the [about me form] so we know a bit about you and can direct your work accordingly.
-  - **Note:** After filling out the form, reach out via slack or the googlegroup and let us know.

-- Message the [cli mentors] googlegroup and let them know you filled out the form and are looking to get started.

 - In [slack][slack-messages] (signup [here][slack-signup]),
   @mention a [lead][leads] and ask if there are any issues you could pick up, or